Agnieszka-21/health-store/README.md

 - [#41 Unsubscribe from the newsletter](https://github.com/Agnieszka-21/health-store/issues/63) - so that the email campaign is GDPR compliant (this requires actually creating a newsletter campaign though)
 - [#42 Re-subscribe to the newsletter](https://github.com/Agnieszka-21/health-store/issues/63) - similar to the above.

-Another possible enhancement could be handling stock data and using that information to automatically update the maximum quantity of a product available for purchase for any one customer.
+Another possible enhancement could be handling stock data and using that information to automatically update the maximum quantity of a product available for purchase for a customer.

 ## Testing

 ### Testing Overview

 Continuous testing was an integral part of the development process.
-I used numerous print statements, which were removed as specific features reached their desired shape and functionality.
-The statements helped me follow what is happening, especially in the more complex scenarios where multiple things were affected by just one change (e.g. when booking a class, cancelling, or updating a booking) and where multiple functions worked together, calling one another and handling a wide range of scenarios.
+I used numerous print and cosole.log statements, which were removed as specific features reached their desired shape and functionality.
+The statements helped me follow what is happening, especially in the more complex scenarios where multiple things were affected by just one change and where multiple functions worked together, calling one another and handling a wide range of scenarios.

-While there is still a significant potential for further enhancements in a project as complex as this one, I ensured to handle any and all errors that I encountered, and took great care to minimise the risk of any errors occurring on submission of forms.
-Validation was often handled at the earliest stages while developing the forms, limiting the end-users' access to information that can be handled in the backend, in a more secure way (e.g. date input in the booking and update booking forms, name and email not editable by the end-user after the user signs up for an account, or the "waiver signed" field in the booking form being required and a simple checkbox).
+While there is still a significant potential for further enhancements in a project as complex as this one, I ensured to handle all errors that I encountered, and took great care to minimise the risk of any errors occurring on submission of forms.
+Multiple success/error messages are shown to users to confirm their actions, or inform them about any issues and recommended solutions.
+Validation was also handled at the earliest stages while developing the forms, limiting the users' access to information that can be handled in the backend in a more secure way where possible.

 Manual tests were conducted mainly in my development environment, and once results were positive, they were re-checked within the live application after it was deployed to Heroku.

-Automated tests were also written to confirm that each view renders the correct template, to ensure that views restricted to logged-in users only redirect the user to the log in page, and many more.
+Automated tests were also written to confirm that each view renders the correct template, to ensure correct access permissions to different pages for various users (customers, staff, admin), and many more.

 ### Manual Testing